oldboyxx/jira_clone/README.md

 ### Unit/Integration tests 🧪

-Both Client and API are currently tested by through [end-to-end Cypress tests](https://github.com/oldboyxx/jira_clone/tree/master/client/cypress/integration).
+Both Client and API are currently tested through [end-to-end Cypress tests](https://github.com/oldboyxx/jira_clone/tree/master/client/cypress/integration).
 That's good enough for a relatively simple application such as this, even if it was a real product.
 However, as the app grows in complexity, it might be wise to start writing additional unit/integration tests.

 ### Author: Ivor Reic ✍️